-On the other hand, additional symmetries can also impose constraints on the chiral flow Hamiltonian and bring novel phenomena, e.g., the TR symmetry of the three-node spin-SGF model promotes different chirality like the quantum spin Hall effect.
-As shown in Table~\ref{TAB1}, we summarize different three-node models that support perfect chiral flows, and all of them manifest the chiral symmetry mentioned above.
-These models may break other symmetries within their systems, such as parity symmetry~\cite{Nat.Phys.2019Wang} (described by $\hat{P}$ operator) and TR symmetry, while the spin chirality interaction (SCI) Hamiltonian~\cite{wen1989chiral,grohol2005spin,Appl.Phys.Lett.2020Liu} breaks both of them.
-In particular, all the Hamiltonians of the listed models have the $U(1)$ symmetry that preserves the excitation number.
-Therefore, we can block-diagonalize the Hamiltonians as $H=\mathcal{H}^{(0)}\otimes\mathcal{H}^{(1)}\otimes\cdots\otimes\mathcal{H}^{(n)}$, where $H^{(j)}$ is the block Hamiltonian in the $j$-excitation subspace (for spin system the excitation is replaced by spin-up state).
-The symmetric energy spectrum of each block Hamiltonian makes the chiral flow present in each subspace.
-In our aSGF model, the chiral symmetry is still preserved after introducing an auxiliary node if the hopping (including long-range hoppings in the $n$-node case) phase between network nodes is $\theta_{j,j+k}=(2\mathbb{Z}+1)\pi/2$.
-The auxiliary node also generates the last required pair of chiral modes, which facilitates the completeness of chiral modes and thus re-induces perfect chiral flows in the $n$-node aSGF networks.
+Additional symmetries can also impose constraints on the chiral-flow Hamiltonian and produce previously unseen phenomena, e.g., the TR symmetry of the three-node spin-SGF model promotes different chirality, like the quantum spin Hall effect.
+In Table~\ref{TAB1}, we summarize different three-node models that support perfect chiral flows, and all of them manifest the chiral symmetry mentioned above.
+These models may break other symmetries within their systems, such as parity symmetry~\cite{Nat.Phys.2019Wang} (described by $\hat{P}$ operator) and TR symmetry, while the spin-chirality interaction (SCI) Hamiltonian~\cite{wen1989chiral,grohol2005spin,Appl.Phys.Lett.2020Liu} breaks both of them.
+In particular, all the Hamiltonians of the listed models have $U(1)$ symmetry, which preserves the excitation number.
+Therefore, we can block-diagonalize the Hamiltonians as $H=\mathcal{H}^{(0)}\otimes\mathcal{H}^{(1)}\otimes\cdots\otimes\mathcal{H}^{(n)}$, where $\mathcal{H}^{(j)}$ is the block Hamiltonian in the $j$-excitation subspace (for a spin system the excitation is replaced by the spin-up state).
+For each model listed in Table 1, the symmetric energy spectrum of the block Hamiltonian $\mathcal{H}^{(j)}$ makes it possible for chiral flows to be present in the $j$th excitation subspace.
+In our aSGF model, the chiral symmetry is still preserved after introducing an auxiliary node if the hopping (including long-range hoppings in the $n$-node case) phase between network nodes is $\theta_{j,j+k}=(p+1/2)\pi$ with $p\in \mathbb{Z}$.
+The auxiliary node also generates the last required pair of chiral modes, which facilitates the completeness of chiral modes and thus restores perfect chiral flows within $n$-node aSGF networks.